Meno Martha International Menopause Directory

 What are triglycerides?

 Dots the definition of triglycerides may vary.
-In Blood Cholesterol: Types of Cholesterol – Cholesterol and Triglycerides the NHFA explain:
+In Blood Cholesterol: What Is Blood Cholesterol?
+Cholesterol and Triglycerides the NHFA explain:

 “Triglycerides are the most common fat in the body.
 Being overweight, eating a lot of high fat and sugary foods, or drinking too much alcohol can increase your triglyceride levels.
 High triglycerides, along with either increased LDL cholesterol or decreased HDL cholesterol can increase your chances of developing fatty build-ups in the arteries – and a higher risk of heart attack and stroke”.7